 1.With Limited Liability Company

 In a With Limited Liability (WLL) company in Bahrain, the partners are responsible for the debts and liabilities of the company only to the extent of their shareholding in the capital.
 It is the most commonly incorporated business entity by foreign entrepreneurs looking to set up a business in Bahrain because of its fewer requirements to pass resolutions than any other business structures in Bahrain.

-A Public Shareholding Company, or a Public Joint Stock Company, in Bahrain must have a minimum of 7 shareholders who subscribe to it by the way of negotiable shares.
-This type of company is ideal for businessmen looking to list their company in the Bahrain Bourse (BHB) and offering its shares to the public.
+A Public Shareholding Company, or a Public Joint Stock Company, in Bahrain must have a minimum of 7 shareholders who subscribe to it by way of negotiable shares.
+This type of company is ideal for business people looking to list their company in the Bahrain Bourse (BHB) and offering its shares to the public.

-A Closed Shareholding Company, or a Closed Joint Stock Company, in Bahrain consists of minimum 2 shareholders who subscribe to it by the way of negotiable shares that are not offered to the public for subscription.
-Such a company can be completely owned by a foreign national.
+A Closed Shareholding Company, or a Closed Joint Stock Company, in Bahrain consists of minimum 2 shareholders who subscribe to it by way of negotiable shares that are not offered to the public for subscription.
+Such a company can be entirely owned by a foreign national.

-A Simple Commandite Company in Bahrain is a limited partnership which is established between 2 or more partners, who are jointly liable to the extent of their personal wealth for the company's obligations and other partners who have invested in the company but are not involved in the management.
+A Simple Commandite Company in Bahrain is a limited partnership that is established between 2 or more partners, who are jointly liable to the extent of their wealth for the company's obligations and other partners who have invested in the company but are not involved in the management.